 Located across the street from Echo Canyon River Expeditions are the Royal Gorge Cabins.
 This property is a complex of one- and two-bedroom luxury cabins.
 All come with fully equipped kitchens, living areas and private outdoors spaces.
 They also offer queen and double-queen Glamping Tents with private patios and fire rings.

 The 8 Mile Bar and Grill is currently open on weekends.
 It offers a 16-tap bar with Colorado brews and popular favorites.
-And, the menu offers salads, burgers, sandwiches and entrees.
+The menu offers delicious salads, burgers, sandwiches and entrees.
 More than half of the restaurant’s seating is outside, and large bay doors allow for plenty of fresh air.

 Whitewater Bar & Grill is another great option.
 This restaurant serves up casual food for you (and your pup!).
 Plus they offer expansive outdoor seating, sand volleyball, axe throwing and a little park.